Nature is stingy: Universality of Scrooge ensembles in quantum many-body systems: Preliminaries of quantum state ensembles: projected and temporal ensembles, Scrooge ensembles and Scrooge designs

 a well-known equilibrium state, defined by the initial state dephased in the energy basis~\cite{popescu2006entanglement}.
 The random phase ensemble may be thought of as the most `ergodic' ensemble subject to the constraint of conservation of populations on energy eigenstates (in the sense that the relative phases $e^{i \varphi_j}$, which are the remaining degrees of freedom, are distributed with no preferred location on the torus), and thus its emergence can be understood as Hilbert-space ergodicity in the case of energy conservation.

-Technically, it was proven in Mark et al.~that the $k$th moments of the random phase ensemble describe the limiting form of the temporal ensemble if the energy spectrum of $H$ satisfies the assumption of a so-called ``$k$-th no-resonance condition''~\cite{mark2024maximum}: any two subsets of energy levels $\{E_1,\ldots,E_k\}$ and $\{E_1^\prime,\ldots,E_k^\prime\}$ satisfy $\sum_{i=1}^k E_i = \sum_{i=1}^k E_i^\prime$ if and only if the subsets are equivalent, up to a reordering of energy levels.
+Technically, Mark et al.~proved that the $k$th moments of the random phase ensemble describe the limiting form of the temporal ensemble if the energy spectrum of $H$ satisfies the assumption of a so-called ``$k$-th no-resonance condition''~\cite{mark2024maximum}: any two subsets of energy levels $\{E_1,\ldots,E_k\}$ and $\{E_1^\prime,\ldots,E_k^\prime\}$ satisfy $\sum_{i=1}^k E_i = \sum_{i=1}^k E_i^\prime$ if and only if the subsets are equivalent, up to a reordering of energy levels.
 This assumption describes the scenario where energy levels are generic, a physical property which is intuitively expected to hold true for quantum chaotic systems, whose energy spectra are known to be well governed by random matrix theory~\cite{alessio2016quantum}.
-In particular, for $k = 1$, this condition is equivalent to level repulsion between the energy levels.
+In particular, for $k = 1$, this condition is equivalent to having no degeneracies in the energy spectrum, a mild condition that holds generically for both interacting integrable and quantum chaotic systems alike.